chamomil/dmdbms/README.md

     <pre>
     - movie_id - BIGINT PRIMARY KEY NOT NULL
     - title - VARCHAR(255) NOT NULL
-    - description - TEXT NOT NULL
+    - description - VARCHAR(255) NOT NULL
     - rate - INT NOT NULL
     - country - VARCHAR(255) NOT NULL
     - year - INT NOT NULL